-- clearances for cooking appliances during use. - DO NOT store cooking appliances until cool to the touch.
+- The vehicle must be level and stabilized. - Do not violate manufacturers' instructions on required clearances for cooking appliances during - Do not store cooking appliances until cool to the touch.

 Can lead to a fire and explosion and result in death or severe injury.